top of page

 The Happy Cat Club is about helping cats.
 That's it.
 Pretty simple.

-Secondly, we get cats fixed.
-Feral, tame, makes no difference.
-There are too many cats and that means suffering, death, costs, to the public and to shelters and mostly, to the cats.
+HCC is not a rescue or shelter.
+We don't take in cats or kittens and we don't adopt out cats or kittens.
+We get cats fixed.
+It's become more and more difficult to find affordable high volume spay neuter options or options for tame owned cats not in HCC's care.
+I'd have thought, over the years, it would have become easier.
+There are too many cats and that means suffering, death, costs, to the public and to shelters, to the environment and mostly, to the cats.
 Fixing cats stops the suffering at its source and is extremely cost effective, the most cost effective efficient way to help cats.
 If you feed them, fix them.

-Lastly, if HCC has the bucks, we support others doing this hard work too, with vet care for cats who need it and cat food.
+If HCC has the bucks, we support others doing this hard work too, with vet care for cats who need it and cat food.
 That's if we can.

 That's who we are and what we do.
 Helping cats makes us happy and creates better communities.
 Join us.